Coursera Website Redesign

 Problem

-With a maximum of three columns of content, nearly the same width, the size of the lecture video becomes suboptimal.
+With a maximum of three columns of content, nearly the same width, the lecture watching experience can quickly become disengaging, and make it sub-optimal for learning.

-This, as a result, could hinder students from engaging with the lecture video, and could make the content in the other two columns difficult to read.
+Additionally, this can make the content in the other two columns beside the video difficult to read.

 Key Insights

-• The user found the experience of watching a lecture on the platform to be underwhelming and wanted it to feel more like a "theatre experience".
+• User found the experience of watching a lecture to be underwhelming; wished for more of a “theatre experience".

-• The user wished there was a way to compress the lecture playlist (left column), in order to make the video screen size larger.
+• User wished for a way to compress the lecture playlist (left column), in order to make the video screen size larger.

 Issue #2: Note Taking Experience